 If your child is attending a special school, we must give consent before the child's name can be removed from the special school's register.
 If this is your intention, then we will work closely with you to make sure it is carried out quickly.

 When home educated, the EHCP remains in place to make sure your child's needs are met and that the right support is in place.
 We will review this with you annually.

 In some situations we can fund or provide for the special educational needs of home educated children.
-You should consult the SEND Code of Practice or contact the SEN Service for a full explanation.
+You should consult the SEND Code of Practice or contact our SEN team for a full explanation.
 Broadly, however:

 where the EHCP does not name a school or a type of school but states that the child or young person will be educated at home, then we will arrange for SEN provision within the EHCP